JamesDHW/Article---Gatsby-Blog/README.md

  - How to dynamically generate pages from a template.
  - How to deploy a Gatsby project to GitHub Pages.

-You can use this knowledge to add
+You can use this knowledge to add more pages and plugins to customise the blog to however you like.

 If you want a quick-start to your project, you can clone [my GitHub repo](https://github.com/JamesDHW/blog) and customise the styling to your liking.
+If you don't want to clone the repo but just explore the code, go to the repo and press "`.`" when you're on the website - this will open up a VS Code window to view the code.